myna/myna-html/README.md

 ## Specifying conversion goals

-*Conversion goals* are actions you want your visitors to do, For example signing up to your mailing list or filling in your contact form. *Myna for HTML* identifies conversions as specific events such as clicks or page loads.
+*Conversion goals* are actions you want your visitors to do such as signing up to your mailing list or filling in your contact form.
+You can set up two types of conversion goal using *Myna for HTML*:

+ 1. Record a conversion when a user clicks on a link, button, or other HTML element.

+ 2. Record a conversion when a user visits a particular web page.

+These goal types are described in more detail below.

 ### Click goals